-The campus is located at 12440 Firestone Boulevard, Suite 2001, Norwalk, CA 90650.
+The campus is located at 15141 Whittier Blvd., Suite 420, Whittier, CA 90603.
 The premises are patrolled by professional security officers provided by the Property Management of the building.
+Parking facility is well-lit and has gates & raising/lowering arms to manage vehicular and pedestrian access.